plvu99/Sales-Performance-and-Customer-Behavior-Analysis-Using-SQL/README.md

 ## 🔎 Overview

-This project analyzes sales performance and customer behavior using relational data from a retail sales database.
-By leveraging SQL queries across multiple tables—including orders, customers, employees, products, and payments—the analysis uncovers patterns in revenue generation, customer purchasing behavior, and sales performance.
+This project analyzes **sales performance and customer behavior using relational data from a retail sales database.** By **leveraging SQL queries across multiple tables**—including orders, customers, employees, products, and payments—the analysis uncovers patterns in revenue generation, customer purchasing behavior, and sales performance.

 The goal is to demonstrate how SQL can be used to transform transactional data into actionable insights that support business decision-making in areas such as sales strategy, inventory management, and customer segmentation.